Bluetooth headphones and earbuds have rapidly become the fastest growing segment of the consumer audio world.

 But any audio can sound better to your ears if there’s greater isolation from external noise.
 And that’s what the Bragi Dash does - both the original and the Dash Pro.
 It also features 3 different sizes of skins, so that you can find the best fit for each of your ears (and each ear often requires different sizes of earbud tips).

 If you want to upgrade to an even better fit, these Comply memory foam tips are highly reviewed by many Bragi Dash owners.
+We swear by Comply tips for our other wireless earbuds.

 And if you want to take it even further, you can order a pair of custom fitted Bragi Dash Pro from Starkey Labs.